Do you need insurance for a 125cc bike?

 You could shop around and get 125cc quotes from as many individual brokers as possible to see who offers the cheapest quotes.

-Or you can save time and hassle by comparing 125cc motorbike insurance at Biker Insure.
-It's free, quick, and easy.
-It's up to you!
+Or you could save time and hassle by comparing 125cc motorbike insurance via Biker Insure.
+It's free, quick, easy - and entirely up to you!

 Can you get temporary insurance on a 125?